nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 question of whether there were exactly three ways to fail came up in the middle of them and was too interesting to leave.
 It had an answer.
-Months of using that answer showed it was one piece of a calculus, and the calculus has since become an engine.
+Months of using that answer showed it was one piece of a calculus, and the calculus, my name from here on for the result in the paper, has since become an engine.
 Most of the years before this are experiments and false starts I never wrote down, and I was wrong for most of them.
 A finding about what any record can and cannot answer does not fit in the vocabulary of package managers or key